Zechariah Chafee: Civil liberties

+At the request of Senator Burton K. Wheeler, Chafee urged the Bill of Rights Committee to take a public stand against the Sedition of Trial of 1944.
+The federal government had brought over thirty defendants to Washington, D.C. to prosecute them under the Smith Act.
+Although the Committee turned down his request, Chafee described the government's entire case as "indefensible."

 Chafee was, from 1943 from 1947, vice-chairman of the Commission on the Freedom of the Press (Hutchins Commission).
-The Commission was established in 1943 by Henry Luce to determine if freedom of the press was in danger in the United States and was chaired by Robert Maynard Hutchins.
+The commission was established in 1943 by Henry Luce to determine if freedom of the press was in danger in the United States and was chaired by Robert Maynard Hutchins.

 Chafee became an advocate for international human rights through his work as a representative on the United Nations Subcommission on Freedom of Information and the Press in 1947 through 1951.
 He was a United States delegate to the 1948 United Nations Conference on Freedom of Information and the Press.

 Family and personal life

 Chafee married Bess Frank Searle in 1912 and had four children: Zechariah Chafee III, Robert S. Chafee, Anne Chafee Brien, and Ellen Chafee Tillinghast.
 He and his wife both suffered nervous breakdowns and his son, Robert, committed suicide.

 He was the scion of a notable Rhode Island family that traced its Rhode Island lineage back to Roger Williams.
 His father, Zechariah Chafee (Sr.), was long affiliated with Brown University.
 Chafee's nephew was United States Senator John Chafee, who was also a former Governor of Rhode Island and U.S. Secretary of the Navy, and his grandnephew Lincoln Chafee is a former Governor of Rhode Island and former U.S. Senator.